Inzhenerka/docs.getdbt.tech/website/blog/2025-06-06-the-new-dbt-vscode-extension.md

 ---
-title: "The new dbt VS Code Extension: The Experience We've All Been Waiting For"
+title: "The new dbt VS Code extension: The experience we've all been waiting for"
 description: "How the new dbt VS Code extension finally delivers the dev experience we've always wanted."
 slug: vscode-extension-experience
 authors: [bruno_lima]